xpack/xpack-build-box/ubuntu/16/README.md

 ## Test

-The test was performed on a macOS.
+The test was performed on an Ubuntu Server 18.04 running on a Raspberry Pi 4B.

 ```console
 $ docker run --interactive --tty ilegeul/ubuntu:arm64-16.04